nodeGame/NDDB/README.md

     flattenByGroup: 'player',       // If set, there will one row per unique
                                     // value of desired group (here: 'player')

-    keepUpdated: true,              // If TRUE, it periodically checks if
-                                    // new items are inserted in the database
-                                    // and saves them to file system.

     updateDelay: 20000,             // Number of milliseconds to wait before
                                     // checking for updates in the database.
                                     // Default: 10000